Chris Doig

 Christopher Ross Doig (born 13 February 1981) is a Scottish former professional footballer who became a coach when he retired as a player.
+He is currently assistant manager of Northampton Town.

 As a player, he was a defender who played from 1996 until 2015.
 He started his career with Queen of the South, where he made four appearances before being signed by Nottingham Forest in 1997.
 Having made 93 appearances for Forest, he was released in 2005.
 He joined Northampton Town, who he had previously played for on loan.
 In his first permanent season with Northampton, Doig won promotion to League One before being released by the club in 2009.
 After spells abroad with Central Coast Mariners in Australia and Pelita Jaya in Indonesia, he returned to England with Aldershot Town in 2011.
 He then moved to York City, with whom he won promotion to League Two after playing in the 2012 Conference Premier play-off final.
 He was released in 2013 before signing for Grimsby Town, where he later became assistant to Paul Hurst.
 He later followed Hurst to Shrewsbury Town and Ipswich Town to continue as his assistant.